HomeDIYHomemade DIY Tick Tubes – an Illustrated Guide

 Permethrin is the synthetic version of Pyrethrum, a natural coating of the Chrysanthemum flower.
+Studies have shown it to be effective in reducing the number of tick bites when used on clothing.
 It is toxic to ticks and many other insects.
 However it doesn’t really harm humans, dogs, or mice (it is pretty safe for mammals in general).
 While wet, it can be harmful to cats though.
 It can be harmful to fish though, so don’t spray it around koi ponds, etc.

 How long does permethrin last